CHH Center for Youth and Families

 - Community Education and Outreach

 What are the benefits of a CAC?

 Benefits of a CAC include improved investigation and prosecution of serious physical and sexual abuse cases by coordination of all agencies involved and the use of a joint forensic interview.
 We also work to minimized trauma to the child victim by reduction of the number of contacts the child must have with the system.
 Additionally the CAC offers trauma- based mental health services to children and families.

 Making a difference in our community

-As an accredited member of the National Children’s Alliance the Center for Youth and Families is dedicated to providing comprehensive, coordinated and compassionate services to victims of child abuse and their family members.
+As an accredited member of the National Children’s Alliance the Center for Youth and Families is dedicated to providing comprehensive, coordinated and compassionate services to victims of child abuse and their family members in northeast, Connecticut.

 As the accrediting agency for the Children’s Advocacy Centers (CAC) across the country, National Children’s Alliance awards various levels of accreditation and membership to centers responding to allegations of child abuse in ways that are effective and efficient, and put the needs of child abuse victims of abuse first.
 Accreditation is the highest level of membership with the National Children’s Alliance and denotes excellence in service provision.

 National Children’s Alliance (NCA) awards accredited membership based on a CAC’s compliance with 10 national standards of accreditation to ensure effective, efficient and consistent delivery of services to child abuse victims.
 NCA updated these standards in 2010 to reflect the most recent evidence based practices in the field of child abuse intervention and prevention.

 According to these standards accredited members must utilize a functioning and effective multidisciplinary Team approach to work collaboratively in child abuse investigation, prosecution, and treatment.
 NCA also considers standards regarding a center’s cultural competency and diversity, forensic interviews, victims support and advocacy, medical evaluations, therapeutic intervention, and child focused setting.